Chapter 7 : The Book

 The last thing he heard was Hermione’s scream.

 She rushed over to him, feeling his forehead, a fever boiling his skin.
 She grabbed a wand and quickly closed the wound.
 She put his hands to his sides when she saw something glint in one of his hands.
 She pried his hand open and found a silver dagger.
 She pulled the matching one out of her boot.

+Pansy.
 Her eyes narrowed with hate towards the girl.
 Blaise’s labored breathing brought her back to earth.
 “Someone get Jem!
 Tell Daphne to boil up some rags and water, I need to clean him up.
 And for Merlin’s sake, someone bring up some blankets.
-He’s going to shiver
+He’s going to shiver to death!"

 She tuned out all of the sounds of rushing feet, shouts and orders as she looked at the young man laying on the deck beside her, his eyes closed, a sullen expression on his face.
 Hermione gently brushed away a hair that fell over his eyes.
 And that was when she knew.

 She could only ever be acquaintances with him.
 Friends at the most.
 Hermione sighed as Daphne brought her a bucket of boiled cloths, steam rising from the rags.
 Hermione pulled out her wand and re-opened the wound, which began to bleed freely; Red and true.
 The same color as her blood.

 She whispered an incantation to reveal poison, or any impurities in the blood.
 It was important to know, because with that knowledge, she could save his life.
 A ray of hope shined in her soul.
 But, as quickly as good things come, they go.

 Her face lost all color.
 The wound had turned a sickly shade of purple.

 And that shade of purple meant that there was no cure.

 The only question that remained was, How long is he going to live?